Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 With the help of above discussions, we consider the 1D bubble equivalence.
 Start from the trivial state:

-Take aforementioned 1D bubble constructions on $\tau_j$ by $n_j\in\mathbb{Z}$ times, it will lead to a new 0D block-state labeled by:
+Taking aforementioned 1D bubble constructions on $\tau_j$ with $l_j\in\mathbb{Z}$ times, it will lead to a new 0D block-state labeled by:

-And this state should be trivial according to the definition of bubble equivalence.
-Alternatively, all 0D block-states can be viewed as vectors of a 9-dimensional vector space $V$, where the complex fermion components are $\mathbb{Z}$-valued and all other components are $\mathbb{Z}_2$-valued attributed to rotation and reflection eigenvalues.
+which should be trivial.
+Alternatively, all 0D block-states can be viewed as vectors of a 9-dimensional vector space $V$, where the $U^f(1)$ charge components are $\mathbb{Z}$-valued and all other components are $\mathbb{Z}_2$-valued attributed to rotation and reflection eigenvalues.
 Then all trivial 0D block-states with the form as Eq. (\ref{p4m trivial state}) can be viewed as a vector subspace $V'$ of $V$.
-It is easy to see that there are only three independent quantities in Eq. (\ref{p4m trivial state}): $n_1$, $n_2$ and $n_3$, so the dimensionality of the vector subspace $V'$ should be 3.
+It is easy to see that there are only three independent quantities in Eq. (\ref{p4m trivial state}): $l_1$, $l_2$ and $l_3$, so the dimension of the vector subspace $V'$ should be 3.
 For the $U^f(1)$ charge sector, we have the following relationship:

 i.e., there are only two independent quantities which serves a $2\mathbb{Z}\times4\mathbb{Z}$ trivialization.
-The remaining one degree of freedom of the vector subspace $V'$ should be attributed to the eigenvalues of point group symmetry action, and serves a $\mathbb{Z}_2$ trivialization.
+The remaining one degree of freedom of the vector subspace $V'$ should be attributed to the eigenvalues of point group symmetry action with ${(-1)}^{l_1}={(-1)}^{l_2}={(-1)}^{(-l_3)}$ which serve a $\mathbb{Z}_2$ trivialization.
 Therefore, all trivial states with the form as shown in Eq. (\ref{p4m trivial state}) compose the following group:

 and different independent nontrivial 0D block-states can be labeled by different group elements of the following quotient group: